BaiyeYuqi/chatbot_new/README.md

 The training corpus used in our project comes from this [Repo](https://github.com/gunthercox/chatterbot-corpus)

+### Assignment 3 Feature Introduction:
+* A simple gui for user to typing which make the conversation more clear to see

 ### How to use this program:
 * Open spyder or anything can run python file
 * Open two console